NCAR/mpr-flex/README.md

 5. soil parameter writing routine
 6. Other parameter adjustment routine e.g., snow, vege (for now, no MPR for this)

-## Model options
-0. No model (used for parameter estimation with gamma parameters specified in restart file)
-1. VIC
-2. SAC/SNOW17

 ## Compiling the program
+pgi/15.7 or later
-Compiled with pgi/15.7 and ifort/2015.2.164 (15.0.1)
+ifort/2015.2.164 (15.0.1) or later
+gfortran 6.0.1 or later

 ## Terminologies
-* gamma parameter: parameter of transfer functions used in MPR
+* gamma parameter: parameter of transfer functions used in MPR.
-* beta parameters: model parameters
+* beta parameters: model parameters.
+* scaling parameter: coefficient of power mean.